Forget fancy-pants calculus.

 Don’t be a debt-loving weirdo.

-“And my cash-on-cash returns are triple-digit!!”
+“And my cash-on-cash returns are quadruple-digit!!”

 There are experienced investors.
 And there are over-leveraged investors.
 But there are no experienced, over-leveraged investors.

 Eventually, the debt-loving, over-leveraged weirdos get wiped out of the game.

 If you use the cash-on-cash-return formula, decide on an optimal range.
 You don’t want your returns to be too high.